 The Mavic 2 Enterprise joins at the lower end of the price range in this category, though it’s still more expensive than most DJI camera drones.

-It’s a great choice for companies, organizations and professionals looking for an entry-level commercial drone.
+It’s an excellent choice for companies, organizations, and professionals looking for an entry-level commercial drone.